Hampton Roads Transportation Accountability Commission: Post-ruling and resurrection

-The legislature took several years to develop a long-term plan to replace the one the Supreme Court deemed unconstitutional.
-Several projects in the HRTA plan continued to go unfunded while two other plans—the Elizabeth River Tunnels Project and the U.S. Route 460 project (dubbed the "Commonwealth Connector") went forward as public-private partnerships projects, both of which met serious criticism in how they were approached and negotiated.
+The legislature took several years to develop a long-term plan to replace the one that the Virginia Supreme Court deemed unconstitutional.
+Several projects in the HRTA plan continued to go unfunded while two other plans—the Elizabeth River Tunnels Project and the U.S. Route 460 project (dubbed the "Commonwealth Connector")—went forward as public-private partnerships projects, both of which met serious criticism in how they were negotiated.

 Finally, in 2013, the General Assembly passed a new massive transportation funding package, sponsored by Speaker of the House of Delegates William J. Howell that accomplished the same as the HRTA authorizing legislation, with the exception of granting the new authority taxation power.
 Instead, the General Assembly itself levied the tax increases—a statewide sales and use tax increase to 4.8%, a statewide increase in motor vehicle registration fees by $15, as well as, for the first time since 1986, a change in the statewide gas tax to be 3.5% of the price of a gallon of gas instead of a flat 17.5 cents per gallon.
 This plan, based on estimates from the Commonwealth Transportation Board, would raise $15.4 billion for statewide projects, including $1.3 billion for the new Hampton Roads Transportation Fund.

-The following session, State Delegate Chris Jones of Suffolk and State Senator Frank Wagner of Virginia Beach introduced legislation, HB1253 and SB513, which provides for the creation of the Hampton Roads Transportation Accountability Commission (HRTAC) in order to manage the Hampton Roads Transportation Fund (HRTF) revenues for the Hampton Roads region.
+The following session, State Delegate Chris Jones of Suffolk and State Senator Frank Wagner of Virginia Beach introduced legislation, HB1253 and SB513, which provided for the creation of the Hampton Roads Transportation Accountability Commission (HRTAC) to manage the Hampton Roads Transportation Fund (HRTF) revenues for the Hampton Roads region.
 This legislation also moved the responsibility for approval and prioritization of the projects from the HRTPO to the HRTAC.
-The General Assembly then adopted the bill on March 8, 2014, and the bill was signed by Governor Terry McAuliffe on April 3.
+The General Assembly adopted the bill on March 8, 2014, and the bill was signed by Governor Terry McAuliffe on April 3.
 HRTAC then became effective on July 1, 2014.